vagabond95/channel-plugin-android/README.md

 You must create a class that extends `Application` and then declare this in your AndroidManifest.xml.
 If you already use own `Application` class, you can use that.

+Also, you must add `ChannelFileProvider` in your AndroidManifest.xml for Setting Up File Sharing.
+See this[document](https://developer.android.com/training/secure-file-sharing/setup-sharing.html)

 **Important**

 Channel plugin must be initialize in `Application`'s `onCreate()` event.